amadden80/building_an_application_framework/4_routing.md

 ## Introduction

 By now, our application can handle basic HTTP GET and POST requests.
-But our code is pretty ugly.
+But our code is... pretty ugly.
 It has big, ugly control flow statements and is not particularly object oriented.
-It makes sense for us to develop a Class that tells our application how to react when different types of requests come in.
+It makes sense for us to develop an object that tells our application how to react when different types of requests come in.

-Enter the router.
+Enter the Router class.

 ## Problem Statement 1